maitray16/Twitter-Analysis-using-R/index.md

 ```
 ![alt text](https://github.com/maitray16/Twitter-Analysis-using-R/blob/master/Images/Tweets_over_time.png?raw=true)

-We can also try to find out the tweeting pattern over days by using the wday() function from lubridate and specify the breaks for the histogram.
+We can try to find out the tweeting pattern over days by using the wday() function from lubridate and specify the breaks for the histogram.

 ```r
 ggplot(data = tweets, aes(x = wday(timestamp, label = TRUE))) +